 Achondroplasia

-Achondroplasia is a rare genetic disease characterized by a myriad of skeletal comorbidities that result from aberrant endochondral ossification in the long bones and axial skeleton.
-Our company has a cutting-edge research and therapeutic innovation ability, which can support all-round service for your research.
+Achondroplasia is an uncommon genetic condition intricately linked to multiple skeletal abnormalities stemming from defective endochondral ossification within the long bones and axial skeleton.
+Our company possesses state of the art research and development therapeutic innovation capabilities which can provide all round service for your research endeavours.

 Overview of Achondroplasia

-Achondroplasia is a genetic disorder with a global prevalence of 4.73 cases per 100000 individuals, and the disruptive mutation in the fibroblast growth factor receptor 3 (FGFR3) gene, a pivotal regulator of bone growth, causes the pathogenesis of this condition.
-This mutation leads to abnormal growth of cartilage and bone, resulting in short limbs and other characteristic features of the condition.
+Achondroplasia is a genetic disorder with an astonishing worldwide prevalence of 4.73 cases for every 100,000 individuals, with a particular disruptive mutation in the fibroblast growth factor receptor III (FGFR3) gene, an important regulator of bone growth.
+The pathogenesis of this condition stems from.
+As a result of this mutation, there is abnormal growth of cartilage and, thus, bone which leads to short limbs along with a multitude of other features of this condition.

 Pathogenesis of Achondroplasia